jhildenbiddle/css-vars-ponyfill/README.md

 - Type: `object`
 - Default: `{}`

 A map of custom property name/value pairs.
-Property names can omit or include the leading double-hyphen (`—`), and values specified here will override previous values.
+Property names can omit or include the leading double-hyphen (`—`), and values specified will override previous values.

 Legacy browsers will process these values while generating legacy-compatible CSS.
 Modern browsers with native custom property support will apply these values using the native [setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method when [options.updateDOM](#optionsupdatedom) is `true`.